Exercise and Resting Heart Rate

 Ratings of Perceived Exertion - PrudentWellness.com

 The RPE system works well for about 90% of people.
 Very sedentary individuals often find it challenging to use.
 They see any level of activity reasonably hard.
-On the other hand, individuals with high levels of muscular strength may under-rate the intensity of exercise.
+On the other hand, individuals who have high levels of muscular strength may under-rate the intensity of exercise.
 They tend to focus on the muscular tension requirement of training rather than on the breathing elements.

 Yoga